-- 2. If the pre-charge pressure of the expansion vessel is lower than the static system pressure: Top up with nitrogen until the pre-charge pressure is 0.1 to 0.2 bar (10 to 20 kPa) higher than the static system pressure. - 3.
-Top up with water until the charge pressure of the cooled system is at least 1.0 bar (0.1 MPa), and is 0.1 to 0.2 bar (10 to 20 kPa) higher than the precharge pressure of the expansion vessel.
+2. If the pre-charge pressure of the expansion vessel is lower than the static system pressure: Top up with nitrogen at the valve of the diaphragm expansion vessel until the pre-charge pressure is 0.1 to 0.2 bar (10 to 20 kPa) higher than the static system pressure.

+Checking the expansion vessel and system... (cont.)

+3. Top up with water until the charge pressure of the cooled system is at least 1.0 bar (0.1 MPa), and is 0.1 to 0.2 bar (10 to 20 kPa) higher than the precharge pressure of the expansion vessel.
 Permiss. operating pressure: 3 bar (0.3 MPa)